franfran2020/tell_your_tale_project/README.md

 Here are some of the links that you might find helpful when exploring tell your tale

-1. The Link to the smart contract repository -
+1. The Link to the smart contract repository - https://github.com/franfran20/tell_your_tale_contract.git
-2. The Link to the sungraph repository -
+2. The Link to the subgraph repository - https://github.com/franfran20/tell_your_tale_subgraph
-3. The Link to the frontend repository -
+3. The Link to the frontend repository - https://github.com/franfran20/tell_your_tale_project
 4. The link to the live demo -
 5. The link to the youtube video showcasing tell your tale -